FenixAlliance/ABS.SDK/README.md

 We think that it's also worth pointing out that we DO NOT store any identity information into our databases; instead, that data is always encrypted and sent to the same systems that governments and enterprises worldwide are using to keep your data safe, and then we access that data by using industry-standard protocols so that you can rest assured that your sensitive information is protected through various security controls in addition to multi-factor authentication.

 To learn more about our privacy policy, please visit: https://fenixalliance.com.co/legal/policies/privacypolicy

+# Legal Notices

+Fenix Alliance and any contributors grant you a license to the documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), and grant you a license to any code in the repository under the [ABS EULA](http://absuite.net/eula).

+Fenix Alliance, Alliance Business Suite, Infinity Comex, and/or other Fenix Alliance's products and services referenced in the documentation may be either trademarks or registered trademarks of Fenix Alliance Inc. in the United States and/or other countries.
+The licenses for this project do not grant you rights to use any of Fenix Alliance's names, logos, or trademarks.
+Fenix Alliance's general trademark guidelines can be found at http://docs.fenix-alliance.com.

+Privacy information can be found at https://fenix-alliance.com/legal/policies/privacypolicy

+Fenix Alliance and any contributors reserve all other rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel, or otherwise.